Non-backtracking Graph Neural Networks: Related works

 \section{Related works}

-\textbf{Non-backtracking algorithms.} Non-backtracking updates have been considered by many classical algorithms \citep{newman2013spectral, kempton2016non}.
-For example, belief propagation \citep{pearl2022reverend} infers the marginal distribution on probabilistic graphical models and has demonstrated success for tree graphs \citep{kim1983computational} and graphs with large girth \citep{murphy2013loopy}.
-Non-backtracking random walks have shown superior performance over simple random walks in terms of mixing time for regular expander graphs \citep{alon2007non}.
-They have been shown to yield better recovery for stochastic block models.
-Furthermore, the non-backtracking matrix has been shown to yield better spectral separation properties, and its eigenspace contains information about the hidden structure of a graph model \citep{bordenave2015non, stephan2022non}.
-These properties have also been proven to enhance the performance of non-backtracking PageRank \citep{arrigo2019non}.
+\paragraph{Non-backtracking Algorithms.} Many classical algorithms have considered non-backtracking updates \citep{newman2013spectral, kempton2016non}.
+Belief propagation \citep{pearl2022reverend} infers the marginal distribution on probabilistic graphical models, and has demonstrated success for tree graphs \citep{kim1983computational} and graphs with large girth \citep{murphy2013loopy}.
+Moreover, \cite{mahe2004extensions} and \cite{aziz2013backtrackless} suggested graph kernels between labeled graphs utilizing non-backtracking walks, and \cite{krzakala2013spectral} first used it for node classification.
+Furthermore, the non-backtracking has been shown to yield better spectral separation properties, and its eigenspace contains information about the hidden structure of a graph model~\citep{bordenave2015non, stephan2022non}.

+\paragraph{Non-backtracking and GNNs.} We also note that there have been similar approaches of applying non-backtracking to GNNs. \cite{chen2017supervised} first used the non-backtracking operator in GNNs, though they do not prevent backtracking and only target community detection tasks.
+Also, \citet{chen2022redundancy} have computed a non-redundant tree for every node to eliminate redundancy, but inevitably suffers from high complexity.
+We emphasize the distinction between prior works and our NBA-GNN in \cref{appx:compare-related-work} from the lens of (i) computational complexity and (ii) empirical performance.

-\textbf{Analyzing over-squashing of GNNs.} When a node receives information from a $k$-hop neighbor node, an exponential number of messages passes through node representations with fixed-sized vectors.
-This leads to the loss of information, denoted as \textit{over-squashing} \citep{alon2020bottleneck}, and has been formalized in terms of sensitivity \citep{topping2022understanding, di2023over}.
-In particular, the sensitivity term is defined as the Jacobian of a node feature at a layer of the GNN with respect to the input node.
-Researchers have shown how the over-squashing phenomenon can be analyzed by bounding the sensitivity term via curvature \citep{topping2022understanding}, effective resistance \citep{black2023understanding}, or access time of random walks \citep{di2023over}.
+\paragraph{Over-squashing of GNNs.} When a node receives information from a $k$-hop neighbor node, an exponential number of messages pass through node representations with fixed-sized vectors.
+This leads to the loss of information known as \textit{over-squashing} \citep{alon2020bottleneck}, and has been formalized in terms of sensitivity~\citep{topping2022understanding, di2023over}.
+Hence, sensitivity is defined as the Jacobian of a final node feature at a GNN layer to the initial node representation and can be upper bounded via the graph topology.
+Stemming from this, graph rewiring methods alleviate over-squashing by adding or removing edges to compute an optimal graph \citep{topping2022understanding, black2023understanding,di2023over}.
+Another line of work uses global aspects, e.g., Transformers have been applied to consider global aspects to avoid over-squashing~\citep{ying2021transformers, kreuzer2021rethinking, rampavsek2022recipe, shirzad2023exphormer}.